Table of Contents

 There are many subcompact 9mm handguns now for concealed carry.
 Most shooters want a slim, very lightweight, small, accurate, reliable, and highly concealable gun to carry.
 One that can be easily carried in the pocket or inside (IWB) or outside (OWB) the waistband.
-Small enough for carry, perhaps IWB at the Appendix position (AIWB), for ease of concealing and fast draw.
+Small enough for concealed carry, perhaps IWB at the Appendix position (AIWB), for ease of concealing and fast draw.
 (Be especially careful reholstering if AIWB carry.)
-They also demand a gun that has excellent sights, so they can get on target quickly in rapid fire self-defense encounters.
-I know with my aging eyes I want to be able to quickly pickup the front sight.
-So for me a larger front sight or one with a bright outline that pops right out or a fiber optic front are a huge help to complement night sights.
+They also demand a gun that has excellent sights, so they can get on target quickly in rapid-fire self-defense encounters.
+I know with my aging eyes I want to be able to quickly pick up the front sight.
+So for me, a larger front sight or one with a bright outline that pops right out or a fiber optic front is a huge help to complement night sights.

 There has been a strong demand for a single-stack 9mm gun that meets these requirements.
 In the past, some considered Glock to be the manufacturer of bulky, wide and larger gripped, but reliable handguns.
 Now Glock has recognized the need to add a slim, lightweight, subcompact single-stack 9mm to their inventory and they call it the Glock 43 (G43.)

 Will this G43 meet all the concealed carry demands?
 How does it compare to the current single-stack subcompact competition?
 Does it really have the hard trigger press some say?